likicv/usysml-test-cases/test_cases.md

 Several syntactical forms of PartUsage element are illustrated in the above
 example:

-1. `part parking_space;` — PartUsage without multiplicity, without body,
-and not explicitely typed
+1. `parking_space` — PartUsage without multiplicity, without body, and not explicitely typed
-2. `part vehicle_shed[4];` — PartUsage with multiplicity, without body,
-and not explicitely typed
+2. `vehicle_shed[4];` — PartUsage with multiplicity, without body, and not explicitely typed
-3. `part repair_shop[2] { ... }` — PartUsage with multiplicity, with body,
+3. `repair_shop[2] { ... }` — PartUsage with multiplicity, with body, and
-and not explicitely typed
+not explicitely typed
-4. `part test_vehicle:Vehicle;` — PartUsage without multiplicity, without
+4. `test_vehicle:Vehicle;` — PartUsage without multiplicity, without body,
-body, and typed explicitly
-5. `part vehicle:Vehicle { ... }` — PartUsage without multiplicity, with
-body, and typed explicitly
-6. `part a:WheelAxle[2];` — PartUsage with multiplicity, without body,
 and typed explicitly
-7. `part w:Wheel[4] { ... }` — PartUsage with multiplicity, with body,
+5. `vehicle:Vehicle { ... }` — PartUsage without multiplicity, with body,
 and typed explicitly
+6. `a:WheelAxle[2];` — PartUsage with multiplicity, without body, and typed explicitly
+7. `w:Wheel[4] { ... }` — PartUsage with multiplicity, with body, and typed
+explicitly

 ## Notes